slashinfty/tournament-organizer/DOCS.md

     id: string,
     opponent: string | null,
     pairUpDown: boolean,
+    color: 'w' | 'b' | null,
     bye: boolean,
     win: number,
     loss: number,
     draw: number
 }>
 ```
+* __updated in v3.2.0__
 * array of matches that the player is in
-* contains information such as match ID, opponent ID, if the opponent has a different number of match points (in Swiss pairings), if the match is a bye, and the number of games won, lost, and drawn
+* contains information such as match ID, opponent ID, if the opponent has a different number of match points (in Swiss pairings), if the player was first or second seat in the match (in Swiss pairings), if the match is a bye, and the number of games won, lost, and drawn
 * initialized as `[]`

 ---